gitlost-murali/explain-preds/README.md

 `cd t5-scripts/explain-w-t5/`

-2. Select a template you want. `cd t5-scripts/explain-w-t5/` contains multiple `templatefile_{1,2,3,4,5,6}.py` template files.
+2. __Selecting a template:__ This folder contains multiple `templatefile_{1,2,3,4,5,6}.py` template files.
 Decide which template you want to try out.

-3. Currently, we use the template (template 4) that gave us good results.
-If you want to try other template, update `specific_utils.py` with the filename you want.
-You need to change the import statement.
+Currently, we use the template (template 4) that gave us good results.
+If you want to try other templates, update `specific_utils.py` with the filename you want while importing TemplateHandler from `templatefile_{1,2,3,4,5,6}.py`.
+For example,

 From